usethis::create_package("path/to/mypackage")32 Building packages

 expect_s3_class(p, "ggplot")

-skip_if_not_installed() prevents the test from failing on machines where the Suggested package is not available.
+})skip_if_not_installed() prevents the test from failing on machines where the Suggested package is not available.

-A useful diagnostic: usethis::use_package() will refuse to add a package that is not installed, which catches typos early.
-And devtools::check() will warn if you import a package but never use it.
+Minimize dependencies.
+Every dependency is a potential breakage point, and if you only need one function from a package, consider whether you can write it yourself.
+A useful diagnostic: usethis::use_package() will refuse to add a package that is not installed, catching typos early, and devtools::check() will warn if you import a package but never use it.
+Dependencies declare what your package needs; tests prove that what you built actually works.

 32.6 Testing with testthat